AntonZiminSaritasa/buzzkill-search/README.md

 **Disclaimer**: All code in this project is written by Cursor AI.
 The project is licensed under the MIT License.

+Note: Two files in this project were created by a human:
+- `.gitignore`
+- `prompts.md`

 A fast file search utility for Windows that allows you to search through files by content and name.

 ## Features